clojuredocs/guides/articles/tutorials/emacs.md

          "--environment" "production"}))
 ```

-Whoops our keys are just strings with the dashes still in place.
+Whoops, our keys are just strings with the dashes still in place.
 We
 need to strip those off and turn them into keywords:

 ```clojure